CoolCat467/StatusBot/README.md

 ## Usage
-If you preform a fresh install, you will need to set the discord token the bot will use.
+As far as I can tell, StatusBot only needs the following permissions intiger: `68608` If you preform a fresh install, you will need to set the discord token the bot will use.
 The program looks for this token in a file named `.env`.
 If you use the fresh installer, the installer will automatically create this file and open it with `nano` for you to paste